sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

 |Groupwork| Programming Challenge : Turtle Drawing
 --------------------------------------------------

-We encourage you to work in pairs for this challenge.

 Create a ``Turtle`` object below and have it draw a shape.
 For example, have it draw a small square and then a large square by calling the forward method multiple times.
 In the next lessons, we will draw more complicated shapes.
 Here are some simple turtle methods that you could use:

 - ``forward();``
-- ``forward(50);`` (or any pixel amount)
 - ``turnLeft();``
 - ``turnRight();``
-- ``turn(45);`` (or any degree)
 - ``backward();``
 - ``penUp();``
 - ``penDown();``